I’m the best dad in the whole world (or so I’m told), I study philosophy and I help build digital products.

 Since then I’m focused on building digital products, learning how to connect business, marketing, and client’s needs using mostly logic and visuals, while teaching myself — and others — new skills and ways of thinking about everything.

-I design digital things.
-Systems, applications, processes, you name it.
+I worked with design systems, applications, lean and agile processes, you name it.
 I do tend to focus on what is known as user/client experience (UX/CX) and interfaces (UI) for the web and mobile, but I can also help with strategy for brands and digital products.

 With over 25 years of experience, working with many companies and across various mediums — video, print, and interactive — I finally became an evangelist of common sense.
 Along all those years it became apparent to me most problems with projects stem from communication being the missing ingredient in many instances.
 And this became the problem I try to focus on, not only in professional work, but also in my private life.

-Here are examples of some of the things I had a pleasure of working on.
+Here are some examples of the things I had a pleasure of working on.